keivanmojmali/next-template/README.md

   </a>
 </p>

-🚀 Boilerplate and Starter for Next.js with App Router, Tailwind CSS, and TypeScript ⚡️ Prioritizing developer experience first: Next.js, TypeScript, ESLint, Prettier, Lefthook (replacing Husky), Lint-Staged, Vitest (replacing Jest), Testing Library, Playwright, Commitlint, VSCode, Tailwind CSS, Authentication with [Clerk](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate), Database with DrizzleORM (PostgreSQL, SQLite, and MySQL), Local database with PGlite and production with [Prisma Postgres](https://www.prisma.io/?via=nextjs-boilerplate), Error Monitoring with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Logging with LogTape (replacing Pino.js) and Log Management, Monitoring as Code, Storybook, Multi-language (i18n), AI-powered code reviews with CodeRabbit, Secure with [Arcjet](https://launch.arcjet.com/Q6eLbRE) (Bot detection, Rate limiting, Attack protection, etc.), and more.
+🚀 A minimal, clean Next.js boilerplate with App Router, Tailwind CSS, and TypeScript ⚡️ Focused on developer experience: Next.js 16, TypeScript, ESLint, Prettier, VSCode configuration, Tailwind CSS 4, Authentication with [Clerk](https://clerk.com?utm_source=github&utm_medium=sponsorship&utm_campaign=nextjs-boilerplate), Error Monitoring with [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo), Logging with LogTape, Multi-language (i18n) with next-intl, Analytics with PostHog, and more.

 Clone this project and use it to create your own Next.js project.
-You can check out the live demo at [Next.js Boilerplate](https://demo.nextjs-boilerplate.com), which includes a working authentication system.
+Includes a working authentication system with Clerk.

 ## Sponsors